 AI technologies are becoming more important to the world of business applications each year.
 And with more integration, data sets and machine learning capabilities, the technology should continuously get more advanced.
 When you couple the massive data explosion that is currently happening with the “internet of things”, there is a plethora of personal data we’re putting out there to be mined.
 The need for AI technologies is being required more and more to sort it all out.

 Past and present trends have been to move away from legacy CRMs that historically were mostly on premises and operated as Excel replacements and static data-entry systems.
 There’s been a shift towards deploying more cloud-based CRM systems that act as digital assistants, rather than basic data input tools.
 Software as a service, mobile and social are all becoming more prominent.
 With all the available information across many devices and platforms, companies had to have a way to integrate this “big data” into their cloud-based CRM in a way that produces results that are more predictive in nature.
-AI-enabled CRMs, with machine-based learning, are optimized for these large data sets.
+AI for CRM, powered by machine-based learning, is optimized for these large data sets.

 AI and machine learning is still in its infancy stage when used with a CRM.
 However, in the next few years businesses will/should be able to deliver more predictive and personalized customer experiences across sales, service, marketing and commerce resulting in accelerated sales cycles, improved lead generation/qualification, personalized marketing campaigns and lower costs of support calls.